How to Make a 72 Hour Kit: Instructions

 Step 2 – Multiply the number of kits you want by the items listed in the shopping list and purchase the food items from Walmart or your neighborhood grocery store.
 All the food will cost around $8-10.

-Step 3 – Purchase a wing stove and fuel pellets from an emergency preparedness store such as Emergency Essentials or if one isn’t available in your area follow the links below to order online.
+Step 3 – Purchase a small esbit stove and fuel pellets from a camping or emergency supply store or Amazon if one isn’t available in your area follow the links below to order online.
 Only one stove is NECESSARY per family, but they are pretty cheap so if you’d like to have one per kit that is fine too.
 It will make it much more convenient in a true emergency.

 Step 4 – Cut straight down the middle of a milk jug diagonal from the handle.
 Go about 1/3 of the way down.
 At the bottom of that cut, make a horizontal slice coming from each side but leave about 2 inches of the jug intact.
 This should make a sort hatch that you can pull open and insert the items in.
 Watch our video below if you are having trouble visualizing how to do this.